-Additionally, should an employee exhibit any COVID-19 symptoms while on campus, they must immediately notify their supervisor who will contact Public Safety.
+Additionally, should an employee exhibit any COVID-19 symptoms while on campus, they must immediately notify their supervisor, who must contact Public Safety.
 Public Safety will ensure that the employee receives an Everlywell test kit prior to going home.
 Employees should then contact their health care provider.

 Any employee who is experiencing symptoms of COVID-19 must not report to work on campus and should contact their health care provider.
 They must notify their supervisor they will be out of work, though they can work remotely if their job allows for remote work and they feel well enough to work.
-(Note: you are not required or expected to share with your supervisor your specific diagnosis.).
-If the employee has been to campus in the past 14 days, they must also notify Terri Maguire, human resources manager, at firstname.lastname@example.org.
-Human Resources will notify the employee that:
+(Note: you are not required or expected to share with your supervisor your specific diagnosis).

 Daily Self-Monitoring — employees should monitor their health before coming to work on campus.
 If the staff member’s temperature is 100.4 degrees Fahrenheit or higher, or if they have any COVID-19 symptoms, as described by the Centers for Disease Control and Prevention (CDC), they are not permitted to access College facilities and should contact their medical professional before returning to work in-person.
 The employee must also inform their supervisor and Human Resources.
 For further information see Returning to Work on Campus .

-Test Group — Identified employees coming onto campus at least once per week will become part of the Swarthmore Employee Test group—please note that during the spring 2021 term, the test group will be limited to employees coming to campus at least once per week who expect to interact with others for 15 minutes or more.
-If your work requires you to come to campus but you have no expectation of interacting with others, you will NOT need to perform weekly testing during this period.
+Test Group —Beginning June 1, the Swarthmore Employee Test group will be limited to unvaccianted employees coming to campus at least once per week, who expect to interact with others for 15 minutes or more.
+If your work requires you to come to campus but you have no expectation of interacting with others, you will NOT need to perform weekly testing during this period, regardless of vaccination status.
 This group will be monitored for compliance with the testing policy.
 Without proper authorization from Human Resources, employees unable to meet the requirements for testing will be subject to restriction from campus and/or disciplinary action.